EnochK56/Enoch-s-Portfolio/index.md

 ## Summary

-After finishing my second milestone, I added a speaker to connect to my Raspberry Pi and the code to get the speaker and microphone working.
+After finishing my second milestone, I added a speaker to connect to my Raspberry Pi.
+I used a USB speaker because it does not take Bluetooth.
+I then also added Python code to the Raspberry Pi in the coding software Geanie.
+You can also look at the code down below.
+Overall, this is what I did for my 3rd milestone.

 ## Challenges